ethantherizzler2/RBX-Process-Inspector/README.md

-# RBX-Inspector
+🕵️‍♂️ RBX-Inspector

-A simple analyzer for Roblox
+- Simple external tool that reads Roblox memory

-- read only this doesnt write anything in the memory if u think
+- Read-only doesnt touch or write anything to memory

-- very trash and bad only update the offsets to make it keep working!
+> Just updates offsets to keep it working when Roblox updates

+it’s kinda trash — but it works